stepuntik/marvel-universe/README.md

 - **Comic Book Database**: Explore the vast world of Marvel comics, from iconic classics to the latest releases.

 - **User-Friendly Interface**: A clean and intuitive user interface makes navigation a breeze.

-## This project is live and accessible on GitHub Pages!
-Explore it directly at [Marvel Universe](https://stepuntik.github.io/marvel-universe/)

 ## Usage